Visual builder

 Fallback to Base Model

-Important: structuredOutput and summarizer only fall back to the base model when there's nothing to inherit from higher levels (project/graph).
+Important: structuredOutput and summarizer only fall back to the base model when there's nothing to inherit from higher levels (project/agent).

 System Defaults